 Miradore provides many built-in configuration profiles for remotely configuring the settings of your iPhones and iPads.
 If the built-in profiles don't meet your needs, you can also add custom configuration profiles in Miradore.
 In this article, you'll learn to create and deploy custom configuration profiles.

-- Check the Complete MDM payload list on Apple's website for more information on what can be configured with the custom profiles.
+- Check the Complete MDM payloads for iPhone and iPad devices or the document Profile-Specific Payload Keys on Apple's website for more information on what can be configured with the custom profiles.

 - Upload your .mobileconfig file or copy-paste its contents to the profile.

-- Notice that Miradore uses only the payload contents (inside PayloadContent-array) of the .mobileconfig file.
+- Please note that Miradore uses only the payload contents (inside PayloadContent-array) of the .mobileconfig file.
 Other contents of the XML file are skipped.

-- Notice also that you can use variables within the configuration profiles to handle data dynamically.
+- Please also note that you can use variables within the configuration profiles to handle data dynamically.
 The variables are available in the Add variables drop-down menu.
 In the example below, we have used $IMEI$, $Firstname$, and $Lastname$ variables for showing basic device information on the device's lock screen footnote.